dandelion-0/Sync_LocalMachineDirectory_With_AWSS3/README.md

 ### Configuration

-To configure the application, you need to modify the `app.config` file in the project.
+You need to modify the `app.config` file in the project.

 ### AWS Credentials